muhammadibrahimwaqasi/Dark_web_Cyber_threat_detection_app/README.md

 # Dark_web_Cyber_threat_detection_app
-The model folder is not included in this repository.
-It will be created in the root directory and the model will be trained there.
-This is done so that anyone who picks up the project in the future can easily set up and access the model.
+The model folder is not included in this repository to keep the repo size manageable.

+When you run the project for the first time, the model folder will be created automatically in the root directory.

+The machine learning model will be trained and saved in this folder.

+This setup ensures that anyone who clones or downloads the project can easily train and use the model without manually creating folders.

+Make sure you have the required dependencies installed before training the model.